vandosant/notetaking/advanced-javascript.md

 - `eval` modifies existing lexical scope
 - `with` creates a lexical scope at runtime
 - `let` creates block scope `for (let i = 0; i < bar.length; i++)`

+Hoisting
+- Variable declarations are moved to the top
+- In reality variables are being declared at compilation